DedekindCuts/pendo-api-weave/README.md

 ### Usage
 To use `pages.py`, `guides.py`, `features.py`, and `pendo_csv.py`, you will only need to edit `config.py` to suit your needs.
-In each of these cases, you will need to add your Pendo API key, and for `pendo_csv.py` you will need to add the first date for which you would like to retrieve data and the number of days' worth of data that you would like to retrieve.
+In each of these cases, you will need to add your Pendo API key, and for `pendo_csv.py` and `manual_update_mysql.py` you will need to add the first date for which you would like to retrieve data and the number of days' worth of data that you would like to retrieve.
+For `auto_update_mysql.py`, you will need an existing MySQL database with at least one record in the `page_events` table.
+Then `auto_update_mysql.py` will insert any new records created since the latest date recorded in that table.